rladies/meetup-presentations_rome/README.md

 ## Community Policies

-Please note, cis men are welcome to join our meetups if they come as a guest of a women participant.
+Please note, men are welcome to join our meetups if they come as a guest of a women participant.
 We highly encourage speakers and teachers at R-Ladies Rome events to be of minority genders.

 ## Images/ Media